AKloc/BookNotes/Nonviolent Communication.md

 **Bottom Line**
  - 7.5/10
  - The general themes are great - empathizing and letting people know that you're empathizing, truly, is very powerful.
 Have to avoid judging.
- - Some of the quoted exchanges are contrived, cringy,
+ - Some of the quoted exchanges are contrived, cringy, and probably not literally applicable for everyday scenarios vs. the professional contexts the author was using them in most of the time.
+ - Book is really nicely organized.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNzY3NDM5NzcwLDE5MTc5NDg5MTQsLTc2MT
+eyJoaXN0b3J5IjpbMjg4MzM3NzgyLDE5MTc5NDg5MTQsLTc2MT
 MxMTIzOCwtMTA0NDE0NTIzOCw0MTA5MDExMjUsMTUzOTI5NTQ3
 M119
 -->